comscore

 Published By: Priya Singh | Published: Feb 22, 2023, 04:02 PM (IST)

 Google is rolling out a new feature to music streaming service ‘YouTube Music’, which will allow users to create their own custom stations based on specific artists.
-Users can access the new “Radio Builder” feature by navigating to the “Your music tuner” section of the YouTube Music homepage in the iOS or Android application, reports The Verge.
-Also Read: Instagram Reels Beat TV And YouTube to Become India’s Top Daily Video Platform
+Users can access the new “Radio Builder” feature by navigating to the “Your music tuner” section of the YouTube Music homepage in the iOS or Android application, reports The Verge. news Also Read: YouTube Adds New Timer Feature To Help You Stop Scrolling Shorts All Day: How It Works

-Also, users can instruct it to play songs they know, songs they haven’t heard before, or a combination of the two while adding filters to allow users to tune the mix.
-Also Read: YouTube Rolls Out AI Updates To Make Searching Videos Easier: Can You Try It?
+Also, users can instruct it to play songs they know, songs they haven’t heard before, or a combination of the two while adding filters to allow users to tune the mix. news Also Read: YouTube Gets Dedicated Mental Health And Wellbeing Section For Teenagers: Who Can Access, What's Special?

 As per the report, “You can also tell it to play songs that you’re familiar with, new-to-you songs, or a mix of the two and add filters, letting you tune the mix.
 For example, you could make a station that plays upbeat new releases from Eden, Khalid, and Pup or one that serves up your favorite mellow deep-cuts from Boygenius and its members’ solo catalogs.”